charliecalvert/CloudNotes/Prog219/Setup.md

 	C:\Users\charles.calvert\Git>echo %GIT_SSH%
 	c:\Users\charles.calvert\Bin\PLINK.EXE

 Make sure **Git.exe** is on your path.
-It can usually be found here:
+It can usually be found here, being careful to get the spaces right:

 	C:\Program Files (x86)\Git\cmd

+Make sure you enter the following at the command prompt:

+	git config --global push.default simple

 It is best if you can see Pageant in the **notification area**.
 Start pageant, then set "Show icon and notifications.*